Orkney child abuse scandal: Interviewing techniques

 During the investigation the children received several lengthy interviews.
 McLean was later described by several of the children as a terrifying figure who was "fixated on finding satanic abuse", and other children described how she urged them to draw circles and faces, presumably as evidence indicating abusive rites.
 These techniques were strongly criticised by Sheriff Kelbie.

-One of the children later said of the interviews:

-"In order to get out of a room, after an hour or so of saying, 'No, this never happened', you'd break down."
+One of the children later said of the interviews that "in order to get out of a room, after an hour or so of saying, 'No, this never happened', you'd break down."

 One of the children later said: